keremkoseoglu/addict/README.md

 You may install it to your system using [abapGit](https://github.com/abapGit/abapGit).

+If you are using a ticketing system, it is recommended (but not required) to install and implement [TickSys](https://github.com/keremkoseoglu/ticksys) to help with your ticket system management with ABAP.

 ## Configuration

 **ADDICT** needs zero configuration.
 It will run with its default configuration out of the box.